csc-training/summerschool/intro-to-hpc/docs/01-intro-to-hpc.md

 # Summary

-- HPC reaches a lot of different fields of research
+- HPC is essential in many fields of research
 - Supercomputers base their performance on extreme parallelism
-    - And GPUs nowadays
+  - Including GPUs nowadays
 - Cloud computing as an option for accessing HPC resources
-- The future of HPC looks bright but presents unique challenges